 The district provides students the opportunity to introduce the following school events: If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA (LOCAL).

-[See policy FNA (LOCAL) regarding other speaking opportunities and Graduation on page 50 for information related to student speakers at graduation ceremonies.]
+[See policy FNA (LOCAL) regarding other speaking opportunities and Graduation on page 57 for information related to student speakers at graduation ceremonies and policy FNA (LOCAL) regarding other speaking opportunities.]